phmatray/Ducky/docs/general/core-concepts/README.md

 # Core concepts

-In this section, we will cover the core concepts of R3dux, including state management, actions, reducers, effects, and selectors.
-Understanding these concepts is essential for building applications with R3dux.
+In this section, we will cover the core concepts of Ducky, including state management, actions, reducers, effects, and selectors.
+Understanding these concepts is essential for building applications with Ducky.

 | Page                                      | Description                                       |
 |-------------------------------------------|---------------------------------------------------|